As an administrator, you can let file editors in your organization move content from My Drive or shared drives to other shared drives.

 - If the original owner of a file is in your organization but not a member of the shared drive, they lose ownership but can still access the file as its creator.

-- Files moved to a shared drive don’t remain in other Drive locations, such as My Drive, but are still accessible from the user's Shared with me and Recent views.
+- Files and folders moved to a shared drive don’t remain in other Drive locations, such as My Drive, but are still accessible from the user's Shared with me and Recent views.

 Users outside of your organization

-- Admins can’t migrate folders or files owned by external users even if the external user is a member of the destination shared drive.
+- You and other admins can’t migrate folders or files owned by external users even if the external user is a member of the destination shared drive.

-- External users can’t move folders to shared drives in your organization even if they have Manager access.
+- External users (including any users with personal Google Accounts) can’t move folders to shared drives in your organization even if they have Manager access.
+Note: External users can move individual files to shared drives.

 Google Sites files moved to shared drives